Get,

 Dr. Rajeev Singh, BAMS

 The leaves of toor dal consist of a component called chalcone.
 Chalcone is an active compound that may have anti-malarial benefits to treat jaundice.
-Thus, toor dal may be helpful as an anti-malarial agent.8 Moreover, these condition should be diagnosed and treated by a doctor.
+Thus, toor dal may be helpful as an anti-malarial agent.8 Moreover, these conditions should be diagnosed and treated by a doctor.

-Other Potential Uses for Toor Dal
+4. Other Potential Uses for Toor Dal

 Also Read: Rosemary – Uses, Benefits, Side Effects & Precautions